sheltermanager/asm3/src/static/pages/manual/_sources/mailmerge.txt

 document (you may choose from Form Letters, Address Labels etc.)

 Step two prompts you to get the data source - simply find the csv file you download and select it.

-Note that by default Word will not show the csv files in its dialog - make sure you drop down the file type list and select “All Files (*.*)”
+.. note:: Note that by default Word will not show the csv files in its dialog - make sure you drop down the file type list and select “All Files (*.*)”

 If you used an empty document, Word will prompt you to select mail merge fields to use.
 You can insert these placeholders into your document by